Rush Limbaugh, an excellent role model for the youth of America, well-known and well-loved and mightily feared.

 I wouldn't be surprised.

-A week from now he's no longer attorney general.
+A week from now, he's no longer Attorney General.

-If he steps down the White House has a real chance to clear the air, that's another bunch of BS.
+If he steps down, the White House has a real chance to clear the air.

-Gabe Rumsfeld, they want more.
+Gabe and Rumsfeld, they want more.

-This I don't, I don't I just don't understand the White House attitude about this.
+I just don't understand the White House attitude about this.

 They don't understand that the president's a target.

-They can't they have to understand this.
+They have to understand this.

-They have to know there can't be this much naivety in there.
+There can't be this much naivete in there.

-There just there just can't be.
+There just can't be.

-These eight U.S. attorneys, if I want to get rid of them, I can get rid of them, and I can get rid of them for whatever reason I want, whenever.
+These eight U.S. attorneys, if I want to get rid of them, I can get rid of them.

 I don't care what you think of it.

-That might cause a fire storm, but what the hell do we have now?
+That might cause a firestorm, but what the hell do we have now?

 Why give them what they want in the process?